Constrained Adaptive Rejection Sampling: Evaluation

 \section{Evaluation}

 In this section, we evaluate CARS in terms of efficiency and the quality of its samples compared to other constrained sampling methods.
 Because CARS samples exactly from the target grammar-constrained distribution $\probgrammar$, there is no convergence issue.
-Instead, our focus is on: (i) how efficiently each method produces valid sequences, and (ii) how closely approximate methods (e.g., GCD, ASAp) match the exact distribution produced by CARS.
+Instead, our focus is on: (i) how efficiently each method produces valid sequences, and (ii) how closely approximate methods (e.g., GCD) match the exact distribution produced by CARS.
 We evaluate on tasks that require generating many diverse outputs, as this setting best showcases and evaluates amortized efficiency.

-In \Cref{sec:evaluation:fuzzing}, we demonstrate that seeds generated using CARS improve coverage in fuzzing tasks over approximate methods. \Cref{sec:evaluation:mol-synth}) extends the evaluation to molecular synthesis, again highlighting efficiency and constraint satisfaction in domains where diversity is crucial.
-In \Cref{sec:evaluation:pddl-plan} we consider PDDL planning, a task where sample diversity is not as important as in the previous two benchmarks. \Cref{app:sygus_eval} presents additional benchmarks of this latter type \citep{park2024grammaraligned}.
+In \Cref{sec:evaluation:fuzzing}, we demonstrate that seeds generated using CARS improve coverage in fuzzing tasks over approximate methods. \Cref{sec:evaluation:mol-synth} extends the evaluation to molecular synthesis, again highlighting efficiency and constraint satisfaction in domains where diversity is crucial. \Cref{sec:evaluation:text-to-sql} evaluates text-to-SQL generation, demonstrating that distributional fidelity translates to improved downstream execution accuracy while maintaining sample efficiency.